SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 - **`withDefaultInput(input: AttributeInput): Authorizations`**
   Sets default input used for all authorization checks.
-  - `input` (AttributeInput, optional): A flat input object that grounds fully-qualified attribute names to values, for example `{ "$env.$user.origin" : "EU" }`
+  - `input` (AttributeInput, optional): A flat input object that grounds fully-qualified attribute names to values, for example, `{ "$env.$user.origin" : "EU" }`

 - **`limitedTo(other: Authorizations): Authorizations`**
   Limits the authorizations of this instance to the authorizations of another instance.
-Subsequent authorization checks on this instance will use the logical intersection of its authorizations and those of the other Authorization instances.
+Subsequent authorization checks on this instance use the logical intersection of its authorizations and those of the other Authorization instances.

 ---

 ### Decision

 Represents the result of an authorization check.
-A decision can be in one of three states: *granted*, *denied*, or *conditional*.
+A decision can have one of three states: *granted*, *denied*, or *conditional*.

 #### Methods